And I mean that especially for the folks that we just spent our first hour talking about.

 It's very safe.

-But you end up with Casper Milktoast.
+But you end up with Casper Milquetoast.

 You end up with someone who is too tame.

-Yeah, no you don't.
+Yeah, no, you don't.

 Okay, maybe you might, but the country doesn't.

-Uh Peggy has a point.
+Peggy has a point.

-I I think there's a point she seeks to make, but I think she's overly concerned about Governor Perry.
+I think there's a point she seeks to make, but I think she's overly concerned about Governor Perry.

 I can't wait for debates.

-I I can't see how that goes.
+I can't see how that goes.

-That's gonna be a mess.
+That's going to be a mess.

 She says it was strong and smart.

-The meaning of the biography, the American dream lives on.
+The meaning of the biography, The American Dream, lives on.

-You see, he said, as Americans we're not defined by class, and we will never be told our place.
+You see, he said, as Americans, we're not defined by class, and we will never be told our place.

 What makes our nation exceptional is that anyone from any background can climb the highest of heights.